Mary Lamb: Middle years

 Six months after the murder, Charles removed Mary from Fisher House and brought her to live in a house in the village of Hackney, not far from London.
 Charles spent his Sundays and holidays with Mary, leaving her in the care of his landlords for the rest of the time.
 Mary continued to work as a seamstress, and subscribed to the local lending libraries, as she was a voracious reader throughout her life.
 Charles's poem "Written on Christmas Day, 1797" demonstrated his feelings toward his sister, to whom he had made a lifelong commitment.
 On 13 April 1799 John Lamb died.
 Sarah Lamb had died in 1797, and with John's death, Charles was able to bring Mary back to London to live with him.
 They both decided that they would remain unmarried and live together for the rest of their lives, in a state described by Charles as "a sort of double singleness".

 In 1800, after the death of their housekeeper, Mary had to be confined again for a month.
-Through the rest of her life, Mary would occasionally spend time in mental facilities when she or Charles felt that her mental derangement was returning.
+Through the rest of her life, Mary occasionally spent time in mental facilities when she or Charles felt that her mental derangement was returning.
 Over time, Mary and Charles rebuilt the very close and loving relationship they had had before their mother's death.
-In his essay "Mackery End" Charles wrote that "We are both of us inclined to be a little too positive...But where we have differed upon moral points; upon something proper to be done, or let alone; whatever heat of opposition, or steadiness of conviction, I set out with, I am sure always, in the long run, to be brought over to her way of thinking."
+In his essay "Mackery End", Charles wrote that "We are both of us inclined to be a little too positive...But where we have differed upon moral points; upon something proper to be done, or let alone; whatever heat of opposition, or steadiness of conviction, I set out with, I am sure always, in the long run, to be brought over to her way of thinking."
 Her sense of humour was so little developed, as compared with her brother's, that he described a play on words she made at the age of 50 as being her first joke.